Lots of new developments in the world of hair and biology during the past month.

 — Scalp micropigmentation video on Quartz.

-— Donald Trump lets Jimmy Fallon mess up his hair:
+— Donald Trump lets Jimmy Fallon mess up his hair.

 And now on to medical items of interest:

 — I have covered Zion Harvey 3 times on this blog now.
-His 1-year post double hand transplant update video is below.
+His 1-year post double hand transplant update video is inspiring.
 Note that he has also had a kidney transplant and has prosthetic legs too: